-In the days leading up to your surgery, there will be a number of things you’ll be preparing for, both mentally and physically.
+In the days leading up to your weight loss surgery, there will be a number of things you’ll be preparing for, both mentally and physically.
 One of the main questions we see patients asking is what to pack for weight loss surgery.

 Whether you’re going in as a day case or an overnight stay, well-planned packing for your own or a loved one’s admission to the hospital can make for a smoother, less stressful experience.

 For Vicki Mooney, preparing for surgery was something she’d done before when she had her first bypass surgery in 2004.
 However, this time Vicki needed to prepare for more than one day, as she chose to travel from her home in Lanzarote to our clinic in Birmingham.
 With the support of her partner, Matt she flew over to have her procedure in the safe and talented hands of Mr Rishi Singhal and the Healthier Weight team.

 We asked Vicki to give us her top tips on preparing for surgery.
 From what to pack to what you’ll need when you get back home.

 What to pack for weight loss surgery in hospital